frederic-perez/AmE-dictionary/data/idioms.md

 __vertically challenged__ Short; not tall in stature.
 (Pseudo-politically correct slang used for humorous effect.) _Whenever anyone teases me about my height, I just tell them that I’m vertically challenged!_
 __very much so__ :three: Used to say “yes” or to say that one agrees with something. _“Were you surprised?”
 “Oh, very much so.”_
 __vibe__ A distinct but unquantifiable emotional feeling, quality, or atmosphere that can exist within some place or be exuded by someone.
 Often pluralized. _I got a weird vibe from the boss during the meeting._
+__victory lap__ An act of pride or celebration that follows a great achievement or success.
 __vie for (something)__ :two::hammer:
 __vroom__
 __wait and see__ To act with caution and patience until something happens. _I guess I just have to wait and see until the doctor calls with the test results._